-The class action lawsuit was filed in Marion County Superior Court on behalf of Hoosier Jews for Choice, as well as five anonymous women who represent a variety of faiths including, Judaism, Islam, and independent spiritual belief systems.
+The lawsuit was filed in Marion County Superior Court on behalf of Hoosier Jews for Choice, as well as five anonymous women who represent a variety of faiths including, Judaism, Islam, and independent spiritual belief systems.

 They argue that they have “sincere religious beliefs that direct them to obtain an abortion” that would be banned “and who are at risk of needing an abortion in the future consistent with these beliefs.”

 The lawsuit seeks an injunction on the Indiana abortion law.

 Indiana was the first state in the nation to approve such legislation since the high court ruling that overturned Roe v.
 Wade.
 The ban is still set to take effect on Sept.
 15.

 The ban outlaws all abortions except in the case of a fatal fetal anomaly and cases of serious health risk to the mother.
 One part of the law says these exceptions are up to 20 weeks but another part says they can be used anytime.
 Rape survivors can get an abortion up to 10 weeks post-fertilization.
 It also strips abortion clinics of their state medical licenses, and provides that only hospitals and hospital-owned ambulatory surgical centers can provide abortions.

 Specifically, the lawsuit claims the new abortion ban violates Indiana’s Religious Freedom Restoration Act (RFRA).

 The controversial RFRA measure — lauded by religious conservatives — passed the Indiana legislature in 2015, prohibiting government action that interferes with a person’s religious exercise.
 It stipulates that the government must show a compelling reason to enact a law that forces someone to do something against their religious beliefs.